sonalilonkar1/supermemory-assistant/README.md

 # Supermemory Assistant

-A full-stack personal assistant with three specialized modes, powered by Supermemory API for long-term memory, OpenAI for intelligent responses, and web search capabilities.
+A full-stack personal assistant with three specialized modes, powered by Supermemory API for long-term memory, Google Gemini for intelligent responses, and web search capabilities.

 ## Features